 So, there is no dispute that Options took steps to make checks on Cape Verde4 Life and understand its business model.
 It seems to have sent the form to Cape Verde4 Life to complete in March 2012.
 The completed form was signed in September 2012.
-Both dates are after Mr P's application to Options.
+Both dates are before Mr N's application to Options.